Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 The overall functionality of the map remains the same, with some improvements on the rendering of the map.
 Discussed further in the JS & testing Section.

 **Destination**
-One of the main changes in the destination section, it has been moved to the bottom of the page so it does not distract the user from the interactive map section which is the main function of the site.
+One of the main changes in the destination section, is it has been moved to the bottom of the page so it does not distract the user from the interactive map section which is the main function of the site.
 This section still has the same information, providing information on Ireland's destinations.
 The section has been improved, by removing the background image and adding the content to a bootstrap card with a small image on top of the card.
 For desktops the text is displayed in 3 cards and link to the external site.
 For mobile / tablets,